 As a “Centre of Excellence” for fisheries assessment and management, the A/OFRC employs standardized assessment tools, innovative science and technology and traditional knowledge to evaluate stock status and stresses on fish populations and their habitats.
 The Centre’s studies integrate western science and traditional ecological knowledge (TEK), and lead to recommendations to management authorities.
 As a partnership between the Union of Ontario Indians and Ontario, the Anishinabek/Ontario Fisheries Resource Centre is well positioned to undertake many different fisheries projects.

-In the past six years, the Centre has completed over 150 fisheries projects with First Nations and government agencies.
+In the past twenty eight years, the Centre has completed over 150 fisheries projects with First Nations and government agencies.
 These include creel surveys, index netting projects, tagging studies, fish habitat inventories and synthesis of existing fisheries data for the purpose of formulating Resource Management Plans.
 Most of these projects were carried out by the host First Nation with assistance from the A/OFRC while some were completed by the A/OFRC on behalf of the host First Nation.